santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Structuring-a-Multi-File-Program/Writing-a-good-main.c-File.md

 # Writing a Good main.c File

-All C/C++ programs must contain the qunitessential ``main()`` function, from a programmer's perspective this is where the execution of a program begins.
-However, even before the first line of ``main()`` function is executed a few other things happen in the background (this will be explained breifly in the upcoming sections).
+All C/C++ programs must contain the quintessential ``main()`` function, from a programmer's perspective this is where the execution of a program begins.
+However, even before the first line of ``main()`` function is executed a few other things happen in the background (this will be explained briefly in the upcoming sections).
 At a high level a *well-written* ``main()`` function achieves the following objectives:

 * sets up the program environment
 * parses and validates command line arguments (or calls a function to do so), exiting gracefully in case of incorrect usage